Queen Mary 2 accidents and incidents

 |09 May 2011||Crew / Passenger Crimes|

-On May 9, 2011, a male passenger (of Malaysian origin) was arrested and charged for smuggling illegal immigrants (5 women and 4 men, all of Chinese origin) into the USA.
+On May 9, 2011, a male passenger (of Malaysian origin) was arrested and charged for smuggling illegal immigrants (5 women and 4 men, all of the Chinese origin) into the USA.
 They were all arrested when the ship berthed in homeport NYC (Brooklyn, Red Hook Cruise Terminal).
 The man told Customs agents he was paid USD 3000 for each of the immigrants, who additionally paid him USD 500 each upon boarding the liner in Dubai UAE.
-He booked all 4 cruise cabins, stating that the 9 passengers embarking in Dubai were his travelling companions.
+He booked all 4 cruise cabins, stating that the 9 passengers embarking in Dubai were his traveling companions.